 Trinidad Lake State Park

-Trinidad Lake State Park contains one of the best exposures of the famed K/T Boundary, where Cretaceous and Tertiary aged rocks are separated by an iridium-rich layer that represents an asteroid impact and possibly the extinction of many of the Earth’s dinosaur species.
+Trinidad Lake State Park contains one of the best exposures of the famed K-Pg (Cretaceous-Paleogene — formerly known as the K/T, Cretaceous-Tertiary) boundary, where Cretaceous- and Paleogene-aged rocks are separated by an iridium-rich layer that represents an asteroid impact and possibly the extinction of many of the Earth’s dinosaur species.
 There is an interpretive display at the visitor center.
-The site may be visited by taking a short hike down into Long Canyon, and an interpretive sign and a self-guiding brochure are available.
+The actual site may be visited by taking a short hike down into Long Canyon where an interpretive sign and a self-guiding brochure are available.
 Summer ranger-led walks are available that occasionally focus on geology.

 Visiting Trinidad Lake State Park by Vince Matthews